Philadelphia Foundation - Funder Overview

 - Service to vulnerable, disconnected, disenfranchised, disempowered, and underrepresented populations

-Recent Grantee Examples: While specific project examples were not detailed in available sources, the foundation emphasizes funding organizations working on breaking the cycle of poverty, strengthening community connections, and making a difference in partnership with marginalized individuals and groups.
+Recent Grantee Examples: While specific project examples were not detailed in available sources, the foundation emphasises funding organisations working on breaking the cycle of poverty, strengthening community connections, and making a difference in partnership with marginalised individuals and groups.

 Foundation Guidance: "You should thoroughly review each application's criteria to determine what it covers and who is eligible before applying."
 The foundation also notes the importance of contacting them prior to application to ensure you're pursuing the right grant opportunity.